-Extremely graphic photos of the bloodied and naked bodies of two Kachin volunteer teachers, who were allegedly raped and murdered by the army in northern Shan state, have circulated widely among the Kachin community over the past 24 hours.
+Extremely graphic photos of the bloodied and naked bodies of two Kachin volunteer teachers, who were allegedly raped and murdered by the army in northern Shan State, have circulated widely among the Kachin community over the past 24 hours.

 News of the two women’s violent death spread quickly online amongst Kachin people many of whom took to Facebook to denounce what appears to have been the latest army atrocity committed against unarmed Kachin civilians.

-The two young women's bodies were found shortly after Burma army troops are alleged to have violently raped and then murdered the women on the evening of January 19th or in the early hours of the following day.
-The bodies of the two teachers were found at 9AM on January 20th in their small house in the Kawnghka-Chubuk Christian Church compound, explained Rev. Zau Ra the general secretary of Muse township Kachin Baptist Convention (KBC).
+The two young women’s bodies were found shortly after Burma army troops are alleged to have violently raped and then murdered the women on the evening of 19th January or in the early hours of the following day.
+The bodies of the two teachers were found at 9AM on 20th January in their small house in the Kawnghka-Chubuk Christian Church compound, explained Rev. Zau Ra the general secretary of Muse Township Kachin Baptist Convention (KBC).

 The young women who were aged 20 and 21 years old were volunteering with the KBC in Kawnghka-Chubuk village, in Northern Shan State.

 “Now their bodies are being autopsied by a doctor” says Rev. Zau Ra.
 According to the reverend a funeral service will be held when the KBC General Secretary and the deceased women’s relatives arrive in the village.

 According to village head Zinghtung La the volunteer teachers left his home on the night of the incident at about 10.30 pm.
 They had been taking part in a birthday prayer service at his home.

 “Yesterday they came here for my child’s birthday service and they went back around 10:30 PM.
 Their dead bodies were found only the next morning around 9 am after someone tried to bring them to teach as the students were waiting,” Zinghtung La said.